Words. They have the power to heal. To hurt. Inspire. Encourage. Soothe. Dissuade, persuade and everything in between.

-Taking on those sorts of challenges allows you to be a superager, as reported in Psychology Today, by Christopher Bergland:
+Taking on those sorts of challenges allows you to be a superager, as reported in Psychology Today by Christopher Bergland:

-Interestingly, it appears that laborious physical challenges or wrestling to solve an enigmatic riddle don't necessarily benefit brain regions that are typically associated with "cognitive" or executive functions such as the prefrontal cortex.
+"Interestingly, it appears that laborious physical challenges or wrestling to solve an enigmatic riddle don't necessarily benefit brain regions that are typically associated with "cognitive" or executive functions such as the prefrontal cortex.
 Instead, the neuroimaging suggests that doing something to the point of mental or physical discomfort with a 'bring it on' attitude has a neuroprotective impact on 'emotional' hubs of the brain that serve many functions including coordinating all five senses into a singular cohesive experience."

 To fire up your question engine, you might start with the How to Think Like Leonardo da Vinci workbook by Michael J. Gelb.
 Another suggestion is The Artist's Way by Julia Cameron.
 Or check out the journals in your local bookstore.
 Many of them like the ones from Piccadilly can lead you in a new direction.
-(I recently bought one from them called Choose Your Own Journal.)
+I recently bought one from them called Choose Your Own Journal.

-Hope and Strength.
-Courage, too!
+Hope and Strength and Courage, too!

 It was a welcomed wish from Jacqui.
 A dollop of courage would add a nice flavour to hope and strength, wouldn't you agree?
 Inadvertently, I have written about 3 words.
-(As is often the case, these posts take on a life of their own.)
+As is often the case, these posts take on a life of their own.

 Courage, hope and strength is a pretty good way to start the year.
-I will add them to the 3 that I wrote about in Hope, as 2014 Awakens.
+I will add them to the three that I wrote about in Hope, as 2014 Awakens.
 Learn, change and grow, something that naturally occurs when stress is addressed and undressed.

 How will you be a superager?
 What will you do when you are stressed?
 How will you do your best this year?